dhanush-bm/Cat-and-dog-classification-using-CNN/README.md

 # Cat-and-dog-classification-using-CNN
-The main goal of this project is to develop a system that can identify images of cats and dogs.
-The input image will be analyzed and then the output is predicted

 Skills used: Python, Keras, Tensorflow

 Project Objective: Prediction of whether a given image is a Cat or a Dog using Convolutional Neural Networks which may be further implemented as a feature in a bigger project.